kgogov/sapui5-walkthrough/notes.md

 * Use translatable strings for the title and the description of the app.
 * Use the standard SAPUI5 CSS classes for the layout if possible.
 * Do not specify colors in custom CSS but use the standard theme-dependent classes instead.
+* Private functions and variables should always start with an underscore.

 ## Framework specifics